-- Choose the type of alert and the alert’s condition (triggering event).
+- Select the alert type and define the condition

 If you are using auto-tracing for your Lambda functions, alerts will already be added automatically.